greenyouse/browserific/docs/good-design.md

 limitiations that caused BASIC to be used in the first place.

-;; Modern extension/app development should be packaged into a uniform build ;; process and apps should be data-driven, easy to build, built in pieces ;; (swappable widgets/modules), feature complete (ability to call _all_ native ;; features, not just LCD of various systems, using a protocol similar to ;; Common LISP feature expressions), abstract (don't program like C or JS, ;; go higher-level and leave the details to the build tool), simple debugging ;; (build errors and source maps?),
+Modern extension/app development should be packaged into a uniform build process and apps should be data-driven, easy to build, built in pieces (swappable widgets/modules), feature complete (ability to call _all_ native features, not just a least common denominator of various systems, using a protocol similar to Common LISP feature expressions), abstract (don't program like C or JS, go higher-level and leave the details to the build tool), simple debugging (build errors and source maps?),

-;; Having an extensible build tool would be nice (add your own plugins that ;; hook into the build process to do things like offering new ways to build ;; widgets or process data) but this is hard to reason about how to implement.
+Having an extensible build tool would be nice (add your own plugins that hook into the build process to do things like offering new ways to build widgets or process data) but this is hard to reason about how to implement.
-;; People will just need to conform to my library API and send suggestions on ;; ways to change it for now.
-What I mean by extensible build tool is something ;; similar to LISP macros, Smalltalk objects, or Cordova/PhoneGap plugins.
+People will just need to conform to my library API and send suggestions on ways to change it for now.
+What I mean by extensible build tool is something similar to LISP macros, Smalltalk objects, or Cordova/PhoneGap plugins.